plone/volto/docs/source/upgrade-guide/index.md

 ### id is removed from FormFieldWrapper

 We have removed the id from the FormFieldWrapper because it is coincide with the label id if we don't provide the fieldset.

 If you have cypress test which depends on this id then just remove the id from the test and if test fails then just add `.react-select-container` instead of your id.
+See https://github.com/plone/volto/pull/2102 for more details.

 ### New Default Listing Template